alexmen656/appcore/README.md

 ## Important Features

-- Analytics: Shows Impressions, Page Views and Dwonloads by country and date
+- Analytics: Shows Impressions, Page Views and Downloads by country and date
-- Keywords: Tracks your App ranking and discovers new keywords with Ai based on competitors text, category etc.
+- Keywords: Tracks your App ranking and discovers new keywords with AI based on competitors text, category etc.
 - Competitors: Tracks your App competitors and gathers intel about them:
   - Summarized Reviews
   - Tracking of Metadata changes
-- Suggestions: Suggests better metadata based on tracked keywords and competitors (doesb't work that great yet)
+- Suggestions: Suggests better metadata based on tracked keywords and competitors (doesn't work that great yet)
-- Monetization: Manages Subscriptios and One time purchases (one time pruchases not implemented yet)
+- Monetization: Manages Subscriptions and One-time purchases (one-time purchases not implemented yet)
-- Versions: Metdata managament with auto translate feature
+- Versions: Metadata management with auto-translate feature
-- More/Gamecenter: Management of game center related stuff like leaderbaords, achievements and challenges (experiment)
+- More/Game Center: Management of Game Center related stuff like leaderboards, achievements and challenges (experiment)
-- Team: Marteso supports Teams although roles arent fully implemented yet, but you can already invite other users
+- Team: Marteso supports Teams although roles aren't fully implemented yet, but you can already invite other users
 - MCP Agents support

 ## Secondary/Specific Features